Jesus healing the Blind Man, 2008 © Brian Jekel

 There are times when I sense that Jesus is taking me by the hand and leading me away from the public eye.
 Times when the thing he wants to heal in me might require some uncomfortable steps, and so he invites me to a place of solitude.
 There are times when I need to feel the sting of His cleansing curse, like salt in a wound, killing the very thing that is out to kill me.
 The temptation is to resist the process; to prefer blindness to the healing procedure.
 But healing comes through surrender to the work and ways of Christ.
 Even if spit is required.

-Recently, I took three days to seek some counselling with Member Care, and that time “outside of the village” and “away from the crowd” became just such a place for healing.
+Recently, I took three days to seek some counselling, and that time “outside of the village” and “away from the crowd” became just such a place for healing.
 I had to face some ugly realities about myself; I had to let Jesus apply His spit to places of brokenness in my life.
 I was thankful for the privacy, but even more blessed by the healing that came.
 Most unexpected was the overwhelming gentleness of Christ through it all.

 "Show me how you work, God;